decisionhub/documentation/docs/Collect Submissions/3-Build a Form/sections.md

 ## About form sections

 Form sections are used to group related questions together into categories.
-Sections are important in DecisionHub forms because they'll be determine how responses are laid out for your committee members and applicants.
+Sections are important in DecisionHub forms because they'll be determine how responses are laid out for your reviewers and applicants.

 ## Create a section